• Facebook

 Top tips

-For a vegan or vegetarian onion tart version, use your favorite cheese substitute (I've found some pretty good vegan ones), or skip the cheese entirely.
+• Vegan or vegetarian onion tart: Use your favorite cheese substitute (I've found some pretty good vegan ones), or skip the cheese entirely.
 The onion is sublime in itself.
 Use your preferred butter substitute for the crust.
 I have done it with vegetable oil too.

 Serving suggestions